Eeysirhc/tidyergo/README.md

 ## Overview

 [Ergo](https://ergoplatform.org/en/) is a resilient blockchain platform for contractual money.
-In addition to [Bitcoin](https://bitcoin.org/en/)-like blockchain architecture Ergo provides advanced contractual capabilities based on eUTXO model, which are not possible in Bitcoin.
+In addition to [Bitcoin](https://bitcoin.org/en/)-like blockchain architecture, the Ergo protocol provides advanced contractual capabilities based on the eUTXO model which is not possible with Bitcoin.

 This R/Tidyverse package leverages the API endpoints from the official [Ergo Explorer](https://api.ergoplatform.com/api/v1/docs/), [ErgoWatch](https://ergo.watch/api/v0/docs), [ErgoDEX](https://api.ergodex.io/v1/docs/), and [ErgoPad](https://github.com/ergo-pad/ergopad-api/tree/dev/app/api/v1/routes) to retrieve blockchain data across the ecosystem.